Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 to process and model this data into a dataset that can precisely answer the business questions and produce the results needed.

-- Data analysis - With our new dataset, we used our analytical expertise to uncover insights from this dataset and to produce visualizations to describe the insights.
+- Data analysis - with our new dataset, we used our analytical expertise to uncover insights from this dataset and to produce visualizations to describe the insights.